208ProgrammingClub/guess-my-number/README.md

     }

 ```
 In the development world we want our code to run super fast and having extra lines of code just slows us down.
 The process of simplifying our code and making our program run faster is called __REFACTORING__.
 In fact there is a programming management style called "Test Driven Development" TDD for short which is extremely popular in large development shops.
-TDD is a three step looping process called RED, GREEN, REFACTOR and it works like this.
+TDD is a three step looping process where teh steps are RED, GREEN, and REFACTOR.
+Test Driven Development works like this.

 1. RED:  TDD shops write all their code tests before they begin developing their programs code.
-2. GREEN After they write their code they run it against the tests until it is all free of bugs and passes all teh tests.
+2. GREEN After they write their code they run it against the tests until it is completely free of bugs and passes all tests.
 3. REFACTOR! which means revise and simplify.
 At each refactor step the developers team up and they repeat the entire process all over again until they can't make their code any simpler or run any faster.

 We are here now in TDD Step 3.
 REFACTOR...except we havent truely built any test scripts separate from our [if] condition statements.
 Ok we cheated a bit.
 We can simplify the last 12 lines of code into one smaller conditional statement that is ran when all [else] fails.
 The else command basically states if none of the ablove [if] conditional statements are true then do this.